Unicoi County Vehicle Impound Guide

 Your Vehicle After a DUI Arrest

-When you're arrested for DUI in Unicoi, your vehicle is typically impounded.
+When you're arrested for DUI in Unicoi County, your vehicle is typically impounded.
 This is standard procedure to prevent further potential offenses and to allow law enforcement to conduct any necessary investigations.
 Knowing how to get your car back quickly is crucial to minimize storage fees and avoid further complications.

 Where Is Your Car?

 Finding out where your car is impounded is the first step.
-Since we don't have specific impound lot data for Unicoi yet, here's how to locate your vehicle:
+Here are some impound lots that may have your vehicle:

 How to Find Your Vehicle

-• Reference your case number: When you call, have your arrest paperwork handy.
-It will contain a case number, which will help them quickly locate your vehicle's impound location.
+• Reference your booking number: Have your booking number ready when you call to help them quickly locate your vehicle's impound location.

 What You Need to Retrieve Your Vehicle